Rashee Rice: Professional career

+Kansas City Chiefs

 Rice was selected by the Kansas City Chiefs in the second round (55th overall) of the 2023 NFL draft.

-2023 season
+2023

 In Rice's professional debut in Week 1 against the Detroit Lions, he scored his first career touchdown in a loss.
 He achieved his first 100 yard receiving game in Week 12 against the Las Vegas Raiders.
 In Week 15 against the New England Patriots, he broke the Chiefs rookie receiving touchdowns record.
 In Week 17 against the Bengals, he had five receptions for 127 yards in the 25–17 win.
 In the Wild Card Round of the playoffs, Rice had eight receptions for 130 yards and a touchdown in the 26–7 win over the Dolphins.
 The Chiefs reached Super Bowl LVIII in Rice's rookie season, in which Rice caught six passes for 39 yards in a 25–22 victory over the San Francisco 49ers.
 Rice broke the NFL postseason rookie receptions record, catching 26 passes, one more than previous record-holder Cincinnati Bengals' Ja'Marr Chase two years prior.

-2024 season
+2024

 Rice opened the 2024 season with seven receptions for 103 yards in the 27–20 victory over the Baltimore Ravens in Week 1.
 In Week 4 against the Los Angeles Chargers, Rice left the game with a knee injury after Quarterback Patrick Mahomes collided with him.
 The Chiefs placed Rice on injured reserve on October 3, 2024.
 On October 8, Rice underwent surgery to repair his LCL and hamstring, and was expected to make a full recovery but to miss the rest of the season.
 Without Rice, the Chiefs reached Super Bowl LIX but lost 40-22 to the Philadelphia Eagles.

-2025 season
+2025

 On August 27, 2025, the NFL announced Rice would be suspended for the first six games of the 2025 season for his criminal convictions.
 The NFL initially proposed a suspension of ten games or more, but there was no precedent for a suspension of this length, and the agreement for a six-game suspension was reached after pushback from Rice and the NFL Players Association.
 According to the NFL, the judge allowed him to choose when to serve his sentence, but it remained unclear when this would occur.
-On October 15, Rice's suspension ended and he returned to practice; the October 19 game against the Raiders was expected to be the first game of the season with all three Chiefs wide receivers active.
+On October 15, Rice's suspension ended and he returned to practice; the October 19 game against the Las Vegas Raiders was expected to be the first game of the season with all three Chiefs wide receivers active.
+In eight appearances for Kansas City, he logged 53 receptions for 571 yards and five touchdowns.
+On December 24, Rice was placed on season-ending injured reserve due to lingering concussion symptoms.

+2026

+On May 19, 2026, it was reported that Rice had undergone a cleanup surgery on his right knee, sidelining him for two months.
+This was further complicated by Rice's violation of his probation that resulted in him being ordered to serve 30 days in jail, preventing him from receiving proper medical attention.